Nutrition in pregnancy - A complete guide for beginners, suitable for vegan mothers

 Plant-based diets are becoming very popular and if they are well-planned, they can support healthy living at every age and life-stage, including pregnancy.
 The following will ensure the pregnant mother covers her requirements of nutrients including calcium, omega-3 fatty acids, vitamin D, iron and vitamin B12.
 Find more details about the nutrients you may be lacking if your plant-based diet is not well planned here.

-- Vitamin D is made in our bodies when our skin is exposed to appropriate sunlight.
+Vitamin D supplementation is necessary throughout the whole pregnancy.
+This vitamin is made in our bodies when our skin is exposed to appropriate sunlight.
 Plant-based sources of vitamin D include sun-exposed mushrooms and fortified foods including vegetable spreads, breakfast cereals and plant-based dairy alternatives.
 Some vitamin D supplements are not suitable for vegans.
 Vitamin D2 and lichen-derived vitamin D3 supplements are both suitable.